Married to: Actress Rebecca Saire, with whom he has two children

 Early Influences: Allam first became interested in theatre during his days at Christ’s Hospital School.
 A book in the school library called Great Acting caught his attention along with the school and house plays that were on at the time.
 He became especially interested in the versatility of the actors of the time and saw plays at the Old Vic for 15p.1

-Most bizarre role to date: Possibly that of the first ever talking testicle in a surreal radio play3
+Most bizarre role to date: Possibly that of the first ever talking testicle in the surreal radio play Heather3.

-in another radio play he starred as a hotel, so it’s quite stiff competition for the ‘strangest’ accolade.
+Mind you, in another radio play he starred as the historic Hotel Chelsea, so it’s quite stiff competition for the ‘strangest’ accolade.

 Recreations: Playing and listening to music, cooking, drinking red wine.
 4